-- completing Form Med 1 - Health Expenses Claim for Tax Relief (PDF, 1.14MB) and submitting it to your local Revenue office.
+- by completing Form Med 1 - Health Expenses Claim for Tax Relief (PDF, 1.14MB) and submitting it to your Revenue office.
 It should be noted however, that it will take longer to process a claim and make a refund where you submit a paper claim.

 - if you use a Form 11 (PDF, 1.17MB) to make a tax return and claim reliefs and credits, by entering the amount of the health expenses claim at Panel I on the Form 11.
 There is no need to complete a Form Med 1 in this instance.